MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

   For more information, see [Manage the sidebar in Microsoft Edge](/DeployEdge/microsoft-edge-sidebar) and [Microsoft Privacy Statement (Search, Microsoft Edge, and artificial intelligence)](https://privacy.microsoft.com/privacystatement).

+- **Microsoft Feed on Microsoft 365 Edge New Tab Page.** We're rolling out a new experience to the Microsoft 365 tab of the Edge Enterprise New Tab Page.
+This experience will feature a new layout that centers on a larger version of the Microsoft Feed, featuring more productivity content, and moves the productivity cards including Important Emails, Recent SharePoint sites, Upcoming events, and To Do to the right-hand side.

 - **Enhanced security mode improvements.** Enhanced security mode now supports WebAssembly for macOS x64 and Linux x64.
 More cross-platform (ARM64) support is expected in the future.
 For more information, see [Browse more safely with Microsoft Edge](/deployedge/microsoft-edge-security-browse-safer).

 - **New policy to clear IE mode data on browser exit.** The [InternetExplorerModeClearDataOnExitEnabled](/deployedge/microsoft-edge-policies#internetexplorermodecleardataonexitenabled) policy controls whether browsing history is deleted from Internet Explorer and Internet Explorer mode every time Microsoft Edge is closed.
 Users can also configure this setting in the 'Clear browsing data for Internet Explorer' option in the Privacy, search, and services menu of Settings (*edge://settings/privacy*).